jqueryscript/awesome-chatgpt-plugins/README.md

  **Decision Diagrams**       | Create and edit diagrams directly in chat.
  **Decision Journal**        | Become a better decision maker by keeping track of your decisions and reviewing how they turn out.
  **Decision Matrix**         | Get decision and return back a matrix of decision types.
+ **DecisionConsultant**      | Using the most powerful AI to simulate top human experts for professional decision-making support.
  **Deep Memory**             | Create flashcards and review them on Deep Memory, a spaced repetition app.
  **Defillama**               | Retrieve data on DeFi protocols and blockchains.
  **Definitive Facts**        | Ask questions using 100+ relational datasets – sports, finance, and more at https://definitive.io/datasets.